junxit/us-congress-bills-111/bill.md

   >       - **(vii)** collection, synthesis, and sharing of information to inform and influence coastal and living resource management issues; and
   >       - **(viii)** other activities that the Director determines are appropriate to carry out the purposes of such program.
   > - **(d)** *Reports*
-  >   - **(1)** *In general* The Director shall submit a biennial report to the Congress and the Secretary of Commerce on the activities of the Office and on progress made in protecting and restoring the living resources and habitat of the Chesapeake Bay.
+  >   - **(1)** *In general* The Administrator, through the Director, shall submit a biennial report to the Congress and the Secretary of Commerce on the activities of the Office and on progress made in protecting and restoring the living resources and habitat of the Chesapeake Bay.
   >   - **(2)** *Action plan* Each such report shall include an action plan for the 2-year period following submission of the report, consisting of—
   >     - **(A)** a list of recommended research, monitoring, and data collection activities necessary to continue implementation of the strategy under subsection (b)(2); and
   >     - **(B)** recommendations to integrate National Oceanic and Atmospheric Administration activities with the activities of the partners in the Chesapeake Bay Program to meet the commitments of the Chesapeake 2000 agreement and subsequent agreements.
   > - **(e)** *Agreements*
-  >   - **(1)** *In general* The Director may, subject to the availability of appropriations, enter into and perform such contracts, leases, grants, or cooperative agreements as may be necessary to carry out the purposes of this Act.
+  >   - **(1)** *In general* The Administrator, through the Director, may, subject to the availability of appropriations, enter into and perform such contracts, leases, grants, or cooperative agreements as may be necessary to carry out the purposes of this Act.
   >   - **(2)** *Use of other resources* For purposes related to the understanding, protection, and restoration of Chesapeake Bay, the Director may use, with their consent and with or without reimbursement, the land, services, equipment, personnel, and facilities of any Department, agency, or instrumentality of the United States, or of any State, local government, Indian tribal government, or of any political subdivision thereof.
   >   - **(3)** *Donations* The Director may accept donations of funds, other property, and services for use in understanding, protecting, and restoring the Chesapeake Bay.
 Donations accepted under this section shall be considered as a gift or bequest to or for the use of the United States.
   > - **(f)** *Definitions* In this section: